 7.2.2 Storage in Dewars

 A loose-fitting dust cap over the outlet of the neck tubes prevents atmospheric moisture from pugging the neck and allows gas produced from vaporized liquid to escape.
 This type of container is a non-pressurized container.
 The unit of measure for the capacity of a Dewar is typically the litre.
-5 l to 20 l Dewars are available.
+5 litre to 20 litre Dewars are available.
 Product may be removed from small Dewars by pouring, while larger sizes will require a transfer tube.
 Cryogenic liquid cylinders that are pressurized vessels are sometimes incorrectly referred to as Dewars.

 7.2.3 Storage in Cryogenic Liquid Cylinders

 Cryogenic liquid cylinders are insulated, vacuum jacketed pressure vessels.
 They come equipped with safety relief valves and rupture discs to protect the cylinders from pressure build up.
-These containers operate at pressures up to 350 psig and have capacities between 80 l and 450 l of liquid.
+These containers operate at pressures up to 350 psig and have capacities between 80 l litre and 450 litre of liquid.
 Liquid oxygen may be withdrawn as a gas by passing liquid through an internal vaporizer or as a liquid under its own vapour pressure.

 7.2.4 Storage in Cryogenic storage tanks and Connected Transfer Lines